radliff/DSAFinal/README.md

-A little bit about HarmonyHub:
+# HarmonyHub

+## Overview

-This is a playlist compatibility finder for different categories in Spotify.
-We find scores for 10 different playlists in 10 different categories, and, based on how similar your playlist is to that score, we give you the top 3 playlists from that category.
-We use the Spotify web API to collect data on different songs and use the data from these songs to drive the similarity scores.
-To sort these playlists, we decided to use both quick sort and merge sort and compared these times to see which one was typically faster.
+**HarmonyHub** is a playlist compatibility finder designed to enhance your Spotify experience.
+By analyzing your playlist and comparing it with curated playlists in 10 different categories, HarmonyHub identifies the top 3 playlists most similar to yours in each category.
+This tool leverages the Spotify Web API to gather data on individual tracks and uses this data to calculate similarity scores.
+To efficiently sort and rank these playlists, we've implemented both quick sort and merge sort algorithms, comparing their performance to determine the faster option.

-FRAMEWORKS:
-We used the Python library, flask, to serve the frontend which was created in React.
-We also used Spotipy to access the Spotify API and get the track information for each track from the playlist you pass in, as well as the category data.

-RUNNING THE CODE LOCALLY:
-1. IMPORTANT: MUST run python backEnd/backEnd.py first in terminal to start server.
-This is how the website fetches the spotify requests from Flask.
+## Tech Stack

+- **Backend**: Flask, Python
+- **Frontend**: React, HTML, CSS
+- **API**: Spotipy (for accessing the Spotify API)

+## Running the Code Locally

+Follow these steps to run HarmonyHub on your local machine:

+1. **Start the Backend Server**
+   - Navigate to the `backEnd` directory.
+   - Run the backend server with the following command:
+     ```bash
+     python backEnd.py
+     ```
+   - This server handles Spotify requests via Flask.

+2. **Start the Frontend**
+   - Navigate to the `react-app` directory.
+   - Build the React app with:
+     ```bash
-2. Cd to react-app, enter npm run build in your terminal.
+     npm run build
+     ```
+   - Start the app with:
+     ```bash
+     npm start
+     ```
-3. Enter npm start, this should route you to the website.
+   - Your browser should automatically open the website.

-USING THE WEBSITE:
+## Using the Website

-1. Login with your spotify credentials.
+1. **Login**: Log in with your Spotify credentials.
-2. Enter the link from your playlist (This link MUST come from the spotify web app, otherwise you will get an error message saying the link is not real).
+2. **Input**: Paste the link to your playlist (ensure the link is from the Spotify web app to avoid errors).
-3. Click the category that you want to compare your playlist to, and wait for the results to load.
+3. **Select Category**: Choose the category you want to compare your playlist with.
+4. **View Results**: Wait for the results to load, and see the top 3 playlists most similar to yours.

+## Authors

+- Christopher Williams
+- Brian Mbaji
-AUTHORS: Christopher Williams, Brian Mbaji, Radliff Jeantinor
+- Radliff Jeantinor